puzzle-js/multi-project-demo/README.md

-# multi-project-demo
+# Multi Project Demo

-Multi page demo.
+This demo has updated version of PuzzleJs implementation with 1 storefront 2 gateway projects.